 Handling: "The car doesn't respond well to quick movements and is less composed than the others on winding backroads," said Bruzek.
 "Maybe that's OK for family duty, but it's out-handled by the others in this class."
 The other judges also cited floaty handling, body lean in turns and jiggling over rough roads.

-Noise: "The 2.5-liter four-cylinder and continuously variable automatic transmission can be loud and coarse when spurred," Meier said of the model with the fewest points in this category.
+Noise: "Nissan's 2.5-liter four-cylinder and continuously variable automatic transmission can be loud and coarse when spurred," Meier said of the model with the fewest points in this category.

 Touchscreen and multimedia: "The multimedia system is an eyesore compared with the slick, large touchscreens in other models," said Bruzek.
 Mays cited outdated graphics, Meier called out lower resolution — and all judges decried the presence of just one USB port for the whole Rogue.
 "The Equinox has more USB ports than seats!" exclaimed Bruzek.